Great Marlborough Street: 19th century

-20th – 21st century
+20th–21st centuries

 In the early 20th century, a number of prominent automobile companies had showrooms on Great Marlborough Street.
 De Dion-Bouton, the largest automobile manufacturer in the world at the time, opened a London showroom at No. 10 in 1919.
 Charles Jarrott & Letts, Ltd (concessionaires for de Dietrich; Oldsmobile and Napier cars) was based at No. 45.

 The department store Liberty is on the corner of Great Marlborough Street and Regent Street.
 The founder, Arthur Lasenby Liberty, was unable to expand or modernise the existing shop front due to Crown planning restrictions, so he bought numerous properties on Great Marlborough Street in 1925, and rebuilt them in a Mock Tudor design as an extension of the store.
 It was Grade II* listed in 1972.
 Palladium House was built on the corner of Great Marlborough Street and Argyll Street in 1928 by Raymond Hood and Gordon Jeeves.
 It featured an Art Deco design inspired by the Paris Exhibition of 1925 and was extended in 1935.
 It is now a Grade II listed building.

 The magistrates court continued to cover significant trials that were widely reported by the media.
 In 1963, Christine Keeler was tried here for attempting to obstruct the course of justice.
-In the late 1960s, a number of rock stars, including The Rolling Stones' Mick Jagger, Keith Richards and Brian Jones, stood trial on drugs offences at the magistrates court.
+In the late 1960s, a number of rock stars, including the Rolling Stones' Mick Jagger, Keith Richards and Brian Jones, stood trial on drugs offences at the magistrates court.
 Richards was tried here again in 1973 for possession of heroin and owning unlicensed firearms, but was only fined £205 (now £).
 John Lennon and Yoko Ono were tried for obscenity here in 1970.
 The building became Grade II listed in 1970.
 The courts closed in 1998, and are now the Courthouse Hotel.

 The European Headquarters of Sony Interactive Entertainment (PlayStation) is at No. 10 Great Marlborough Street.
 London Studio and Guerrilla Games also have London offices at this address.
 Creative consultants Collective UK, now a subdivision of Time Inc., have offices on Great Marlborough Street.